Ndidi: Leicester City must work for Champions League spot | Goal.com

 Wilfried Ndidi has urged his Leicester City teammates to keep fighting to secure qualification for next season’s Uefa Champions League.

-Brendan Rodgers’ men remain third in the Premier League table after playing out a goalless draw against Brighton and Hove Albion at home on Tuesday.
+Brendan Rodgers’ men remain third on the Premier League table after playing out a goalless draw against Brighton and Hove Albion at home on Tuesday.

 After a three-month hiatus due to the coronavirus pandemic, they resumed league action on Saturday against Watford with Ben Chilwell’s strike helping them earn a 1-1 draw at Vicarage Road.

-With seven games remaining for Leicester City in the English top-flight this season, Ndidi believes they can still keep their spot in the top-four and stage a return to Europe since the 2016-17 season.
+With seven games remaining for Leicester City in the English top-flight this season, Ndidi believes they can still keep their spot in the top-four and stage a return to Europe since their last campaign in the 2016-17 season.

 “It will be a plus to us as players, in our careers, if we can play in the Champions League.
 But it is something we have to work for,” Ndidi told Football Daily.